Stack logo

 // in convex/messages.js

-The middleware functions wrap queries and mutations, taking the db argument and wrapping it.
+The custom functions wrap the ctx.db object.
 The wrapper intercepts each row that would be returned from db.get or db.query and filters out rows based on your read rules.
 It intercepts each row that would be modified by db.patch, db.replace, or db.delete and confirms that the write is allowed by modify rules, and db.insert with the insert rules.

 Now we have defined the authorization checks in a single place.
 The access rules can depend on the authorized user through auth and they can do database reads through db.
 Convex runs functions close to the database and caches query results, making it efficient to run the same authorization check on each document.
 However, you can also compose this pattern with other wrappers to provide user-level, team-level, or otherwise checks.